herbzhao/python_automation/README.md

 ## remember to change current working folder to this module!

-Run the automation by execute run_me.py
+Run the automation:

 `python run_me.py`

+#### change the active script file name accordingly

 Find the coordinates of mouse by

 `python coordinate_recorder.py`

 and the coordinates will be available in `coordinates.txt`

 Usage:

-edit the script file in
+edit/create the script file in scripts folder

 ```python
 # hot_key combination